 Subchapter 003 : General Provisions(Cite as: 13 V.S.A. § 365)

 § 365.
 Shelter of animals

 (a) Adequate shelter.
-All livestock and animals that are to be predominantly maintained in an outdoor area shall be provided with adequate shelter to prevent direct exposure to the elements.
+All livestock and animals that are to be predominantly maintained in an outdoor area shall be provided with adequate natural shelter or adequate constructed shelter to prevent direct exposure to the elements.

 (b) Shelter for livestock.

 (1) Livestock animals confined in enclosed areas shall be provided with adequate ventilation and shall have access to adequate exercise.
 Equines housed within a designated space continually, without access to a paddock, turn out, or other exercise area, shall be provided the opportunity for periodic exercise, either through free choice or through a forced work program, to maintain normal muscle tone and mass for the age, size, and condition of the animal or in accordance with accepted agricultural or veterinary practices.
 Nothing in this section shall control dairy herd housing facilities, either loose housing, comfort tie-stall, or stanchion lockups, or other housing under control of the Agency of Agriculture, Food and Markets.
 This subdivision shall not apply to any accepted housing or grazing practices for any livestock industry.

 (2) Notwithstanding the provisions of subdivision (1) of this subsection, livestock may be temporarily confined in a space sufficient for them to stand and turn about freely, provided that they are exercised in accordance with livestock and poultry husbandry practices, and are provided sufficient food, water, shelter, and proper ventilation.